dbaeka/pet-commerce/README.md

 ```bash
 git submodule update --init --recursive
 ```
+3. Set user in `docker/supervisord.conf` to your host user.
+You can use `id -u` in bash to get the user.
-3. Install *cmake* as a system dependency if you cannot run `make`.
+4. Install *cmake* as a system dependency if you cannot run `make`.
 Use make to quickly bootstrap everything by running the following in the project directory
 ```bash
 make bootstrap